Elliptic multizetas and the elliptic double shuffle relations: Geometric Elliptic Multizetas

 We can now state the main result of \S 2. \begin{thm} For every $\Q$-subalgebra $A \subset \C$, there is an isomorphism

 of $A$-algebras.
-In particular, $\Ec^{\rm geom}$ is a commutative, graded Hopf algebra in a natural way. \end{thm} \begin{proof} The main ingredient in the proof will be to show that the iterated Eisenstein integrals $\Gc_{\uk}(\tau)$ are linearly independent over $\C$, as functions in $\tau$.
+In particular, $\Ec^{\rm geom}$ is a commutative, graded Hopf $\Q$-algebra in a natural way. \end{thm} \begin{proof} The main ingredient in the proof is that the iterated Eisenstein integrals $\Gc_{\uk}(\tau)$ are linearly independent over $\C$, as functions in $\tau$.
 More precisely, by Corollary \ref{cor:Eis}, proved in the next section, there is a natural isomorphism

 where $T^c(V_{\mathrm{Eis}})$ is the shuffle algebra on the $\Q$-vector space $V_{\mathrm{Eis}}$ spanned by all Eisenstein series $G_{2k}$, $k \geq 0$.